cujarrett/learning-aws/aws-certified-solutions-architect–associate/management-governance.md

 - You will need to set up access in IAM
 - Commands themselves are not in the exam, but some basic commands will be useful to know for real life

+## CloudFormation
+- Is a way of completely scripting your cloud environment
+- Quick Start is a bunch of CloudFormation templates already built by AWS Solutions Architects allowing you to create complex environments very quickly

 ## Management & Governance Review

 1. What can you use to monitor most of AWS as well as your applications that run on AWS?